Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 Remember: you gave our Arezzo cotton cashmere sweater a warm welcome.

-Like me, you appreciated this relaxation of the polo collar mixed with a luxurious material.
+Like me, you appreciated the relaxed polo neck style mixed with luxurious material.

-Well we continued on this path with the Moena, which is 100% wool from the prestigious Italian supplier Zegna Baruffa.
+Well we continued down this path with the Moena, which is 100% wool from the prestigious Italian supplier Zegna Baruffa.

-Compared to the Arezzo, we have shortened the gorge, this “V” just below the pass.
+Compared to the Arezzo, we have shortened the throat, that “V” just below the collar.

-Wear with a blazer, an overshirt, next to the skin or with a t-shirt underneath!
+Wear it with a blazer, an overshirt, next to your skin or with a t-shirt underneath!
 It's the perfect piece for a casual and elegant wardrobe.

 - 100% merino wool from the prestigious Italian supplier Zegna Baruffa